seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 Since it turned out to be my organizations being the problem, I am hoping the `spammy` label doesn't end up being a second issue.
 I have absolutely no idea what could be considered spammy, my forking sessions (25x) don't feel spammy and don't break any rules.
 I have still been a bit hesistant with them, but have resumed normally.

+On 2022, Saturday, August 13th, the `spammy` label disappeared from all of my issues and pull requests.
+The issues and pull requests still are not publicly viewable, however.

 ## GitHub customer support

 GitHub customer support has been exceedingly poor.
 The contact form is taking a very long time, I am not being told why I was flagged, I can't email GitHub (they just blocked my email address when I tried) the forum appears to be moving to GitHub discussions (which will just make it impossible for people with this problem to reach out) and I have not been able to interact with an actual person (not even a bot)